melo601/YoutubeVancet/README.md

 - Download Vanced microG (Latest version) and YouTube Vanced or YouTube Music Vanced non-root variant latest version from above or releases
 - Install as normal Android package file (APK)
-- (Some device will prevent you open YouTube Vanced, so you need to enable auto start for YouTube Vanced.)
+- (Some device will prevent you open YouTube Vanced, so you need to enable auto start for YouTube Vanced & Vanced microG.)

 If you're rooted :
 - Download Magisk Module variant from above or releases
 - Install on Magisk Manager
+- Disable updates for original YouTube on Play Store.
+- If after install its still is original YouTube, reinstall module then restart your device
 - If YouTube not shown on app drawer, install base.apk from Magisk Module zip, and try install module again.

 ### Open source

 Currently, I use ReVanced Extended patches to patch YouTube Vanced and provide it on ytvanced repository.
-But in future, I will use own patch.
+But in future, I will use other.

 [ReVanced Extended patches tree](https://github.com/inotia00/revanced-patches/tree/revanced-extended)